FirelyTeam/firely-docs/vonk/facade/finalizeproject.rst

 #.
 Create a BloodPressureQuery query class.
 #.
 Add a BPQueryFactory extending ``RelationalQueryFactory<ViSiBloodPressure, BloodPressureQuery>``.
 #.
 Implement support for the ``_id`` parameter by overriding ``public virtual BloodPressureQuery AddValueFilter(string parameterName, TokenValue value)``.
 #.
-Add the Observation type to the ``SupportedModel`` section in Vonk's appsettings.instance.json: ``"RestrictToResources": [ "Patient", "Observation" ]``
+Add the Observation type to the ``SupportedModel`` section in Firely Server's appsettings.instance.json: ``"RestrictToResources": [ "Patient", "Observation" ]``

-When you have completed these steps, build your project again and copy the dll to your Vonk plugins folder.
+When you have completed these steps, build your project again and copy the dll to your Firely Server plugins folder.
-After you (re)start Vonk, you will be able to request an Observation through your Facade:
+After you (re)start Firely Server, you will be able to request an Observation through your Facade:
 ``GET http://localhost:4080/Observation?_id=1`` or ``GET http://localhost:4080/Observation/1``.

 Since you do not always want to request Observations by their technical id, but more often might want to request Observations from